shakfu/faustlab/README.md

 # faustlab

-A exploratory project to wrap the Faust *interpreter* for use by python via the following wrapping frameworks using the RtAudio cross-platform audio driver:
+An exploratory project to wrap the Faust *interpreter* for use by python via the following wrapping frameworks using the RtAudio cross-platform audio driver:

-- [ ] cfaust:   cython      (faust c   interface)
+- cfaust:   cython      (faust c   interface)
-- [x] cyfaust:  cython      (faust c++ interface)
+- cyfaust:  cython      (faust c++ interface)
-- [x] nanobind: nanobind    (faust c++ interface)
+- nanobind: nanobind    (faust c++ interface)
-- [x] pyfaust:  pybind11    (faust c++ interface)
+- pyfaust:  pybind11    (faust c++ interface)

+## Current Status

-A tick in the box means that the respective wrapper code has passed a minimal functional test to produce audio given a faust dsp file.
+All of the above subprojects pass a minimal functional test which produces noise given a faust dsp file (`noise.dsp`).

+CAVEAT: the code is currently only in a proof of concept stage and is likely to contain a variety of bug, memory leaks and other irritants...

 ## Usage

+Reequires:

+- `cmake` (main buildsystem)

+- `make` (build frontend)

+- `python3` with dev libraries installed

+Tested only on macOS x86_64 and arm64 system

 1. `./scripts/setup.sh`